-University of East Anglia
+University of East Anglia, UK

-The Asamblea Popular de los Pueblos de Oaxaca (APPO), a social movement that emerged in innovative ways in which songs associated with APPO were shared and circulated during the conflict.
-APPO's engagement with musical activities created spaces in which the political significance of regional culture was re-interpreted and re-signified.
+The Asamblea Popular de los Pueblos de Oaxaca (APPO), a social movement that emerged in June 2006, was a response to severe government repression of a teachers' strike in Oaxaca, Mexico.
+This article focuses on the movement participants' involvement with music, and the innovative ways in which songs associated with APPO were shared and circulated during the conflict.
+APPO's engagement with musical activities created spaces in which the political significance of regional culture was reinterpreted and re-signified.
 APPO, despite failing in its primary political objectives, thus generated new ways of relating to the performance, representation, politics and consumption of musical traditions.